Bonjour mes amis

 Anxiety is a nasty hobknocker (I'm trying to be British here), but you can defeat it.
 Believe in yourself, believe in your strengths and have confidence that everything will be fine.
 As one of my favourite bloggers, Kandee Johnson, says:

 And though you may not think that has anything to do with this now very cheesy post, it does.
-Because confidence, love and overall strength is what beats anxiety everyday.
+Because confidence, love and overall strength is what beats anxiety everyday."You are more beautiful than you know, more talented than you think, and more loved than you can imagine!"

 Your Sappy Friend,